directus/directus/docs/reference/query.md

 ## Search

-The search parameter allows you to perform a search on all textual and numeric type fields within a collection.
+The search parameter allows you to perform a search on textual and numeric type fields within a collection.
 It's an easy way to search for an item without creating complex field filters – though it is far less optimized.
 It only searches the root item's fields, related item fields are not included.

 ### Example